SinghTushar20/Learn-to-Code/CPP/16. Constants Preprocessors or Directives and Namespaces/README.md

 - **Preprocessor Directives/ Macros**: These are the instructions to compiler.
 We give some instructions to the compiler before it starts compiling the program, compiler can follow and perform those instructions.
 An example of this is `#define` preprocessor directive, used often at times to define a constant value.
 Using `#define` what we define are known as symbolic constants.

+  - NOTE: Anything beginning with `#` is a preprocessor, the first thing that a compiler does is it preprocesses the preprocessor statements.

 ```cpp
 #include <iostream>
 using namespace std;